 What is Sling TV?

 Sling TV is a streaming provider that enables viewers to watch live television.
 The service is a subsidiary of television provider Dish Network and launched in January 2015.
 It currently has 2.8 million subscribers but is growing rapidly, with 214,000 new users joining the provider in the third-quarter of 2019.

 The services main appeal is its price point.
 The service’s two basic $30/mo. packages, Blue and Orange, are significantly cheaper than most other live streaming providers, such as Hulu + Live TV ($54.99/mo.) and YouTube TV ($49.99/mo.)
 While combining the two Blue and Orange offerings is just $45/mo.
-However, unlike the majority of its competitors in the video streaming market, Sling TV does not offer a free trial.
+However, unlike the majority of its competitors in the video streaming market, Sling TV does not simply advertise a free trial.
 Instead, it provides a $10 discount on the first month of a subscription.

 Sling TV’s interface, local programming options, and app performance are put to the test when compared to some of its top competitors.
 But for its attractive price point and availability of top cable channels it’s a great plan for cord cutting.